ulyssesapp/peg-multimarkdown/README.markdown

 **NOTE** As of version 3.2, the tests including obfuscated email addresses will also fail due to a change in how random numbers are generated.

+## FreeBSD ##

+If you want to compile manually, you should be able to follow the directions for Linux above.
+However, apparently MultiMarkdown has been put in the ports tree, so you can also use:

+	cd /usr/ports/textproc/multimarkdown
+	make install

+(I have not tested this myself, and cannot guarantee that it works properly.)

 # Usage #